-Early last year, I woke up to some amazing idea about starting an interesting project on campus, one that is centered entirely around students.
+Early last year (Spring 2017), I woke up to some amazing idea about starting an interesting project on campus, one that is centered entirely around students.
 For three reasons, I promised myself I was going to make this work.

 - I really wanted to do something for the first time ever.

 I always had the habit of talking and not executing.
 I could inhabit ideas and talk about how awesome they would come through over and over without getting tired and yet still not take action.

 Winning isn’t always everything, but wanting to win is.